Wondering whether to explore London or Paris?

 The city’s three airports make the French capital a major hub.
 So, arriving in Paris from virtually anywhere in the world is as easy as a walk in the park.

-The French capital is most famous for its topnotch museums, gorgeous cathedrals, and thousands of peculiar cafés.
-Paris is friendly, walkable, and easy to navigate.
+Paris is most famous for its top-notch museums, gorgeous cathedrals, and thousands of peculiar cafés.
+The French capital is friendly, walkable, and easy to navigate.

 The city’s main attractions include: